Baklytsky/AndrewBaklytskyPC/README.md

 yarn install
 ```

-⚠️ The recommended node version for running broadcast is Node v20.9.x
+⚠️ The recommended node version for running new-theme is Node v20.9.x

 Our build process uses `fs.cp` to copy files from src to dist.
 This node library requires node `v20.9` or higher.
 If you are running an older version of node, use `nvm install 20` then `nvm use 20` to upgrade to the latest stable node 20 build.